js1019/PlanetaryModels/unitspheres/README.md

 ### 3. 3D crusts
 Please check mooncrust/ or Marscrust/ as demos to build a 3D crust, including topography and thickness.
-The lunar crust model is based on the results of two NASA missions: Lunar Reconnaissance Orbiter [(LRO)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2010GL043751) and Gravity Recovery and Interior Laboratory [(GRAIL)](https://science.sciencemag.org/content/339/6120/671).
+The lunar crust model is based on the results of two NASA missions: the Lunar Orbiter Laser Altimeter [(LOLA)](https://lola.gsfc.nasa.gov/)) and Gravity Recovery and Interior Laboratory [(GRAIL)](https://www.nasa.gov/mission_pages/grail/main/index.html).
 The Mars crust model is based on the results of the NASA mission, the Mars Orbiter Laser Altimeter [(MOLA)](https://attic.gsfc.nasa.gov/mola/).

 ### Reference